snipem/monako/README.md

 * Fail on wrong `docdir` ("TODO")
 * Fail on build fail to prevent false deployment to production
-* The python sharing of python does not support added paths to the base url.
-In order to run the path has to be shortened
-* Make baseURL a parameter
 * Move TOC fix to [monako-book](https://github.com/snipem/monako-book)
 * Reduce uncritical warnings by Asciidoctor

 ## Improvements

 * Support edit this page links with links to origin repository.
 Book theme provides a [similar feature](https://github.com/alex-shpak/hugo-book/search?q=BookRepo&unscoped_q=BookRepo).
-* Add ability to use different base paths in local sharing and deployment